Mama FM

 13 February 2026, 5:41 pm

-Byamukama Alozious
+By Byamukama Alozious

-On Thursday 13th 2026, more than 100 journalists, climate advocates from Uganda, Kenya, Zambia, Tanzania, Malawi, and South Africa came together virtually for a cross-border science café hosted by the AMSCC Consortium, discussing the intertwined challenges of climate change, gender, and health.
+On Thursday 13th February 2026, more than 100 journalists and climate advocates from Uganda, Kenya, Zambia, Tanzania, Malawi, and South Africa came together virtually for a cross-border science café hosted by the AMSCC Consortium, discussing the intertwined challenges of climate change, gender, and health.
 The digital gathering provided a space for dialogue, knowledge sharing, and practical guidance, highlighting the pivotal role African women play in leading climate solutions.

 The session also explored the concept of climate justice.
-Teresa Anderson from ActionAid underscored that communities most impacted by climate change often contribute least to its causes, while wealthier nations have a responsibility to provide finance, support adaptation, and reduce emissions.
+Teresa Anderson from ActionAid highlighted that communities most impacted by climate change often contribute least to its causes, while wealthier nations have a responsibility to provide finance, support adaptation, and reduce emissions.
 Through clear visual presentations, participants connected global climate policy to local realities, understanding how international decisions translate into everyday challenges for African women.

 Masitsa highlighted the complex social dimensions of climate change, explaining that women’s traditional roles—managing households, providing food, fetching water and firewood—become increasingly difficult as droughts, floods, and extreme weather intensify.
 She noted that livelihood stresses, such as those in fishing or farming communities, can exacerbate domestic tensions and increase risks of gender-based violence.
 Research supports this, showing that extreme weather events are linked to higher rates of intimate partner violence, with the UNFPA warning that climate-driven domestic violence could triple by 2060 in parts of sub-Saharan Africa.